zulip/zulip/docs/production/postgres.md

 Since pg_ctl doesn't redirect stdout or stderr, running the above can give you better diagnostic information.
-However, you might want to stop Postgres and restart it using pg_ctlcluster after you've debugged with this approach, since it does bypass some of the work that pg_ctlcluster does.
+However, you might want to stop PostgreSQL and restart it using pg_ctlcluster after you've debugged with this approach, since it does bypass some of the work that pg_ctlcluster does.

-#### Postgres vacuuming alerts
+#### PostgreSQL vacuuming alerts

-The `autovac_freeze` Postgres alert from `check_postgres` is particularly important.
+The `autovac_freeze` PostgreSQL alert from `check_postgres` is particularly important.
 This alert indicates that the age (in terms of number of transactions) of the oldest transaction id (XID) is getting close to the `autovacuum_freeze_max_age` setting.
-When the oldest XID hits that age, Postgres will force a VACUUM operation, which can often lead to sudden downtime until the operation finishes.
+When the oldest XID hits that age, PostgreSQL will force a VACUUM operation, which can often lead to sudden downtime until the operation finishes.
 If it did not do this and the age of the oldest XID reached 2 billion, transaction id wraparound would occur and there would be data loss.